Share this article

 It’s their way of saying hello

-While we wave or shake hands, dogs have their own unique greeting style: a friendly slurp!
+While we wave or shake hands, dogs have their own unique greeting style: one of which is a friendly slurp!
 Trust us, a quick lick beats their other methods of greeting, which usually focus around the rear end.

 Pure love and affection